 It may seem that the initial attack came out of the blue.
 Individuals after having an attack may find themselves becoming more nervous and fearful about having another attack.
 A person can actually develop a fear of fear causing hyper-awareness of body sensations such as any nervousness, stomach tension, or sweating.
 Anticipation of a panic attack can itself cause the panic response they feared.

 As an experienced clinician, I understand how distressing these symptoms can be and the impact they may have on your life.
 I sensitively work with individuals in recognizing the origin and evolution of their disorder and help them manage disturbing symptoms.

 Sometimes one has inner conflicts that heighten anxiety, for some it can be an amplified fear response due to earlier conditioning and yet for others it can be a tendency to overestimate the potential for danger.
 Exploring and deeply understanding yourself will help you better manage fearful situations.

 Stress management techniques and meditation can help people with anxiety disorders calm themselves and may enhance the effects of therapy.
 Current scientific research indicates that aerobic exercise may have a calming effect.
 Since caffeine, certain illicit drugs, and even some over-the-counter cold medications can aggravate the symptoms of anxiety disorders, they should be avoided.

 Depression Resulting from Anxiety

+It is not uncommon for individuals to experience depression along with anxiety.
 As one limits activities and places because of fear one’s self-confidence is undermined.
-As ones life becomes more restrictive, as one dislike for oneself increases, depression usually follows.
+As one’s life becomes more restrictive, and as one’s dislike for oneself increases, depression usually follows.
 It is important to receive treatment as soon as possible.